MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/insider-risk-management-settings.md

 1. Must be running Windows 10 x64 build 1809 or later.
 2. All devices must be [Azure Active Directory (AAD) joined](https://docs.microsoft.com/azure/active-directory/devices/concept-azure-ad-join), or Hybrid Azure AD joined.
-3. Install Microsoft Chromium Edge browser on the endpoint device to enforce policy actions for the upload to cloud activity.
+3. Install Microsoft Chromium Edge browser on the endpoint device to monitor actions for the cloud upload activity.
 See, [Download the new Microsoft Edge based on Chromium](https://support.microsoft.com/help/4501095/download-the-new-microsoft-edge-based-on-chromium).

 #### Step 2: Onboarding devices
+<a name="OnboardStep2"> </a>

-You must enable device monitoring and onboard your endpoints before you can monitor for insider risk manangement activities on a device.
+You must enable device monitoring and onboard your endpoints before you can monitor for insider risk management activities on a device.
 Both of these actions are done in the Microsoft 365 Compliance portal.

-When you want to onboard devices that haven't been onboarded yet, you'll download the appropriate script and deploy it to those devices.
-Follow the [Onboarding devices procedure](endpoint-dlp-getting-started.md#onboarding-devices).
+When you want to onboard devices that haven't been onboarded yet, you'll download the appropriate script and deploy as outlined in the following steps.

 If you already have devices onboarded into [Microsoft Defender for Endpoint](https://docs.microsoft.com/windows/security/threat-protection/), they will already appear in the managed devices list.
-Follow the [With devices onboarded into Microsoft Defender for Endpoint procedure](endpoint-dlp-getting-started.md#with-devices-onboarded-into-microsoft-defender-for-endpoint).
+Follow **Step 3: If you have devices onboarded into Microsoft Defender for Endpoint** in the next section.

 In this deployment scenario, you'll onboard devices that have not been onboarded yet, and you just want to monitor insider risk activities on Windows 10 devices.